FLUX INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Flux Power Holdings, Inc. And Encourages Investors To Contac...

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Flux Power Holdings, Inc. ("Flux" or "the Company") (NASDAQ: FLUX ).
-Investors who purchased Flux securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/FLUX .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+19, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Flux Power Holdings, Inc. (“Flux” or“the Company”) (NASDAQ: FLUX).
+Investors who purchased Flux securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/FLUX .

 Investigation Details